The charm of Italy’s Cinque Terre

 The largest of the five, Monteresso al Mare, or simply, Monteresso, boasts Cinque Terre’s most popular beach spot.
-Rent a lounge chair with large, bright orange umbrellas and sip on a refreshing aperol spritzer.
+Rent a lounge chair with large, bright orange umbrellas and sip on a refreshing Aperol spritzer.
 Just before the beach is a string of cafés, restaurants and gelato shops.
 Beyond the buzz of the town and past the beach is, “The Giant,” a massive rock and iron sculpture etched into the front of a rocky structure.
 Established in 1910, the Giant represents the god of the sea, Neptune.

 Despite Cinque Terre’s popularity exploding over the last few years, it is still worth experiencing the charm sprinkled throughout the five villages.
-Its unique location makes it harder to reach than most of Italy’s destinations, making it the perfect place to getaway.
+Its unique location makes it harder to reach than most of Italy’s destinations, making it the perfect place to get away.
 Immerse in the spectacular views, delicious food, rare wine, kind locals and the overall one-of-a-kind experience Cinque Terre offers.
 A trip to this magnificent region will cure any traveler’s wanderlust.

-When deciding on how to explore through Cinque Terre, keep in mind that hiking between the villages fluctuate between 30 minutes and 3 hours.
+When deciding on how to explore through Cinque Terre, keep in mind that hiking between the villages fluctuates between 30 minutes and 3 hours.
 Note that the hikes can be challenging at different points.
 However, the hiking route provides scenery unlike any other and is the best way to fully experience the five lands.